Patrick Mahomes leads Chiefs to comeback victory over 49ers in Super Bowl LIV

 On the go-ahead score for Mahomes, he was 5-for-5 with 60 passing yards and the touchdown pass.

-Mahomes has now won an NFL MVP award, made the All-Pro team and a Super Bowl ring all before his 25th birthday.
+Mahomes has now won an NFL MVP award, made the All-Pro team, a Super Bowl ring and a Super Bowl MVP all before his 25th birthday.